Launch offer: 50% off.Paid plans only.See pricing

 Best practices

-• Never infer tenant from client input without membership validation.
+• Never infer workspace or project from untrusted client input without membership validation.

 Related docs